krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 Typically, a component computes 'expensive' field values in `ngOnInit()`, which are used several times in the template.

 Note: A new component instance is created each time it is entered.
-Initialization can happen in the constructor, as long as no injected dependecies are used.
+Initialization can happen in the constructor as long as no injected dependecies are used.
 At construction time, fields are not injected yet, but in `ngOnInit()`, they are.

 `ngOnDestroy()` is called in the rendering phase each time the component is leaved (when it's host element ends).